roytang/blog/content/replies/2016/04/d28ckz9/index.md

 - Philippines
 ---

-Some of his stands on various issues from the 2013 elections: http://filipinofreethinkers.org/2013/05/01/know-their-stand-dick-gordon-senatorial-candidate/\n\nSome of the highlights for me are that he is against RH and is pro-Political dynasties
+Some of his stands on various issues from the 2013 elections: http://filipinofreethinkers.org/2013/05/01/know-their-stand-dick-gordon-senatorial-candidate/

+Some of the highlights for me are that he is against RH and is pro-Political dynasties